Skip to main content

 Serious adverse effects are less common but possible.
 These may include allergic reactions, significant gastrointestinal distress, or interactions with existing medications.
 This is precisely why physician supervision is non-negotiable.
 Your prescribing physician is trained to recognize warning signs, adjust treatment as needed, and ensure your safety throughout the process.

-It is also critical to obtain peptides only from licensed compounding pharmacies that follow FDA-regulated manufacturing standards.
-Peptides purchased from unregulated sources - such as online "research chemical" suppliers - may be contaminated, mislabeled, incorrectly dosed, or degraded.
-The risk of using unregulated peptides cannot be overstated.
+It is also critical to obtain compounded preparations only from licensed compounding pharmacies operating under federal (Section 503A or 503B) and state regulation.
+Products sold by unregulated suppliers - particularly those that bypass any prescription requirement - may be contaminated, mislabeled, incorrectly dosed, or degraded, and accepting that risk is not appropriate.
 GetPepWell partners exclusively with accredited compounding pharmacies that meet stringent quality and safety standards.

 Common Questions